 The above example is from NRML, and it illustrates exactly what I am talking about.
 They don’t beat around the bush at the end of the page. they tell you exactly what they want.
 They want you to sign up and start earning.
 They even instruct you to get started.
 The desired result will not get lost in communication here.

 4. Make your Explainer Page Easy to Find

 You need to think of your explainer page as advertising for your loyalty program.
 You do not want to bury it on your site where no one will find it.
 Like I said before your explainer page will help people make a decision as to whether they will join your program.
 Please make it easy to find.

 In order to have your explainer page found I recommend two things.
 The first is to have it immediately visible upon landing on your site.
-This can be done by including it in some form of home page banner like this example below from Flash Tattoos.
+This can be done by including it in your menu or some kind of banner, like Esther & Co.

 Lastly, you should add your explainer page into one of your menus.
 You can add it into your header menu or into a footer menu.
 This makes it easily accessible in an area that people go to to find information.
 The lesson here is that you should do everything you can to make your explainer page as accessible as possible.

 If you follow the tips and tricks above you will have yourself a fantastic explainer page.
 A good explainer page also separates a good loyalty program from a mediocre one.

 I know that you are all visual learners so I will also provide links to some of my favorite explainers pages to draw inspiration from.